-Logistic regression was introduced in the 1930s by Ronald Fisher and Frank Yates and was first proposed in the 1970s as an alternative technique to overcome the limitations of ordinary least square regression in handling dichotomous outcomes.
-It is a type of probabilistic statistical classification model which is a non-linear regression model, and can be converted into a linear model by using a simple transformation.
+Logistic regression was introduced in the 1930s by Ronald Fisher and Frank Yates and was first proposed in the 1970s as an alternative technique to overcome the limitations of ordinary least squares regression in handling dichotomous outcomes.
+It is a type of probabilistic statistical classification model, which is a non-linear regression model, and can be converted into a linear model by using a simple transformation.
 It is used to predict a binary response categorical dependent variable, based on one or more predictor variables.
 That is, it is used in estimating empirical values of the parameters in a model.
-Here response variable assumes a value as zero or one i.e., dichotomous variable.
+Here response variable assumes a value of zero or one, i.e., a dichotomous variable.

 Logistic Regression Model